Lola T142 car-by-car histories

-So that means the cars of Richard Negley (San Antonio, TX) since 1969, Bill Moore (Scottsdale, AZ) since 1969, Wes Wilson (Akron, Ohio) since an advert in April 1970, Bud Morley (Denver, CO) since an advert in August 1970, and Ross Murray (Canada) since October 1970 are all missing in 1971.
+So that means the cars of Richard Negley (San Antonio, TX) since 1969, Bill Moore (Scottsdale, AZ) since 1969, Wes Wilson (Akron, Ohio) since an advert in April 1970, and Ross Murray (Canada) since October 1970 are all missing in 1971.

 Randolph P Johnston, aka Randy Johnston (Suitland, MD): raced at Lime Rock 6 Sep 1971 and Watkins Glen 18 Jun 1972.
 Johnston later drove the ex-Pete Sherman Lola T192 and as both drivers were from Maryland and as no other T142 appeared in Maryland, it is likely that Johnston drove the ex-Sherman 'T142' (actually the ex-Mike Hiss Lola T140).
 Subsequent history unknown.